Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Lens Depth Function and -Relative Neighborhood Graph and Motivation for our Algorithms

-Key insight for estimating the $k$-RNG on a data set $\dataset$ based on ordinal distance information of type \eqref{my_quest} is the following: The characterization \eqref{def_krng} is equivalent to two distinct, fixed data points $x_i$ and $x_j$ being connected in the $k$-RNG if and only if the probability of a data point drawn uniformly at random from $\dataset\setminus\{x_i,x_j\}$ lying in $Lens(x_i,x_j)$ is smaller than $k/(|\dataset|-2)$.
-Given a collection of statements of the kind \eqref{my_quest}, this probability can be estimated by
+The key insight for estimating the $k$-RNG on a data set $\dataset$ from ordinal distance information of type \eqref{my_quest} is similar to the one for estimating the lens depth function: the characterization~\eqref{def_krng} is equivalent to two distinct, fixed data points $x_i$ and $x_j$ being connected in the $k$-RNG if and only if the probability of a data point drawn uniformly at random from $\dataset\setminus\{x_i,x_j\}$ lying in $Lens(x_i,x_j)$ is smaller than $k/(|\dataset|-2)$.
+Given a collection $\mathcal{S}$ of statements of the kind \eqref{my_quest}, this probability can be estimated by

 where